ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/formats.md

 └───────────────────────────┴───────┴──────┘
 ```

-And we can also export to BSON files using the same format:
+We can also export to BSON files using the same format:

 ```sql
 SELECT *